DigitalCommons/mykomap/CONFIG.md

 - *default:* The contents of the consuming project's file `config/about.html`
 - *settable?:* no

 Raw HTML definition of the map's "about" text.
+This can be internationalised in the following way: any elements with a `lang` tag which does not match the current language (which is set by default to `EN`) are removed, along with all child elements.
+Elements with no `lang` tag will be left in whatever the language, so by default older single-language definitions will still work as they did.
+Note however that the about text is always followed by links to the data and docs now, so you should no longer link to this in the about text.